 Curriculum in Years 6 & 7 is almost entirely made up of elective subjects.
 Students are asked to make FOUR choices, and must meet the entry requirements to these choices.
-Moreover, students must also choose between PE and Drama, and will also do a period of Combined Studies in year 7, during which they will prepare for the Certificate of Good Knowledge of Greek, administered by the Ministry of Education of Cyprus.
+Moreover, students must also choose between PE and Drama, and will also do Core Greek and Core English in Y7 only.

 Periods per week

 In Year 6 In Year 7

 COMPULSORY SUBJECTS

-Combined Studies 0 1

 Physical Education or Drama 2 1

+Core Greek .
+0 1

+Core English .
+0 1

-Total 2 2
+Total 2 3

 ELECTIVES

 Elective 1 7 7

 Elective 2 7 7

 Elective 3 7 7

-Elective 4 7 7
+Elective 4 .
+7 7

 Total 28 28

-NOTES:
+NOTES